Host of MPR News with Angela Davis

 Angela holds a journalism degree from the University of Maryland, College Park, and grew up in southern Virginia.
 She also did graduate work in urban affairs at the University of Texas at Arlington.
 She is a member of the local and national chapters of the National Association of Black Journalists and Delta Sigma Theta Sorority, Inc.

-Angela is the mother of two teenagers.
-Her son is a student at Morehouse College in Atlanta and her daughter is a high school senior.
+Angela is the mother of two college students.
+Her son attends Morehouse College in Atlanta and her daughter is a student at North Carolina A&T State University in Greensboro.
 She is married to fellow journalist Duchesne Drew.
 In 2020 he joined her at Minnesota Public Radio after a long career as a reporter and editor at the Star Tribune in Minneapolis.
 They live in St. Paul.